 Contents

-How to make Chirimoya Punch?
+How to Make Chirimoya Punch

 Chirimoya punch is made with fresh fruits, which blend perfectly with very cold white Chilean wine, adjusting sweetness as needed.

-Preparation: 12 hours
+Prep Time: 12 hours

-Servings: 8 people
+Servings: 8

 Ingredients